JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 ## FLIPPING MISTAKES TO AVOID

 - If you don't have much silver, don't spend all of it flipping.
-Sometimes flips might fail and you end up with a long wait for the item to sell.
+Sometimes flips might fail, and you end up with a long wait for the item to sell.
 - If you are flipping to BM from Royals, make sure you know how to transport safely.
-If you get ganked you lose it all.
+In case you get ganked you lose it all.
-- Expensive high enchantment items tend to sell VERY SLOWLY on the Black Market, so if you miss the flip you will have to wait a long time (weeks sometimes) to sell the item and you'll probably lose some silver doing it.
+- Expensive high enchantment items tend to sell VERY SLOWLY on the Black Market, so if you miss the flip you will have to wait a long time (weeks sometimes) to sell the item, and you'll probably lose some silver doing it.
 - Make sure you're buying the right items.
 It's common to buy wrong qualities/tiers and waste silver.
 - It can happen that when you get to the Black Market, the buy order is gone.
-This can happen because someone flipped the item or because the BM price went up and the order got fulfilled by an existing sell order.
+This can happen because someone flipped the item or because the BM price went up, and the order got fulfilled by an existing sell order.
 In this case, you can create a sell order or, depending on the item, try to sell it on the normal market.